Nimesh-Srivastava/SilverScreen/README.md

 <br>

 ## Update 1
 Since AWS Amplify is causing unneccessary problems due to internal issues when backend schema was hand-typed, I will build the entire backend again from scratch.
-This time, I'll use the UX instead of CLI.
+This time, I'll use the UX instead of CLI of AWS amplify.

 ## Update 2
 Reverting to older stage caused even more problems.
 Apparently, expo changes versions and node modules undergo a variety of modifications when switching between git versions.
 All this has completely removed me from the track.